Broken water line leaks for days, water company prioritizing jobs

 BATON ROUGE - People living along Paige Street in Baton Rouge have been dealing with a flooded street and soggy yards since a water main break over the weekend.

-The break cased water to shoot into the air several feet, filling up Cherlyn Jackson's front yard.
+The break caused water to shoot into the air several feet, filling up Cherlyn Jackson's front yard.

 "I'm fixin' to be flooded out that's what's going through my mind and I don't even have flood insurance," she said.